-Most individuals enrolled in Medicaid and FAMIS receive their Medicaid services through Medicaid Managed Care Organizations (MCOs).
-MCOs must adhere to all Mental Health program requirements, service authorization criteria and reimbursement rates, and MCO benefit service limits may not be less than fee-for-service benefit limits.
-Providers must participate with the individual's MCO (or negotiate as an MCO out-of-network provider) in order to be reimbursed for MCO contracted services.
-Behavioral health providers must contact the individual's MCO directly for information regarding the contractual coverage, and reimbursement guidelines for services provided through the MCO.
+For MCO members, most Medicaid services are provided through the member's MCO Providers must participate with the member's MCO (or negotiate as an MCO out-ofnetwork provider) in order to be reimbursed for MCO contracted services.
+Behavioral health providers must contact the member's MCO directly for information regarding the contractual coverage, and reimbursement guidelines for services provided through the MCO.